Hip Pain

 EXERCISE AND STRETCHING

 Aerobic exercise, including low-impact activities like walking and bicycling, can help increase blood flow to the hip to decrease pain and stiffness.
 Stretching can help improve flexibility to decrease tension in tight muscles, including the hip flexors, quadriceps, hamstrings, and piriformis muscles surrounding the hip joint.
 Resistance exercises and strength training can also help strengthen surrounding muscles to support the hip joint and decrease the risk of injury.
-Consult your Chiropractor for personalized exercises to help relieve your hip pain.
+Consult your chiropractor for personalized exercises to help relieve your hip pain.

 (Source: Verywell Health)